farhang103/music-product-e-commerce/README.md

 ### The challenge

-Users should be able to:
+Users can be able to:

 -   View the optimal layout for the app depending on their device's screen size
 -   See hover states for all interactive elements on the page